-The Guidance Controllers require 0.7 amps of 24VDC power for its logic circuits and 1.3 amps for IO power, for a minimum of 2 Amps.
+Guidance Controllers require 0.7 amps of 24VDC power for its logic circuits and 1.3 amps for IO power, for a minimum of 2 Amps.
 For applications using remote IO, Ethernet cameras or several motor brakes, Brooks recommends a total of 4 Amps.
 This voltage may be supplied by a user power supply or a 24VDC power supply may be purchased from Brooks.

-Contact with electrical power can cause serious personal injury or death.
+DANGER Electrical Shock Hazard Contact with electrical power can cause serious personal injury or death.
 The 24VDC logic power supply is an open frame electrical device that has exposed unshielded high voltage pins, components and surfaces.
 In addition, the heat sinks on the 24VDC Power Supply are not grounded and expose high voltage levels.
+Mount this product in a cabinet or machine chassis that is not accessible when AC line power is on.

-A commercially available 125-watt, 24VDC Power Supply, Mean Well P/N PPS-125-24, with AC input from 90V to 264V, is shown in Figure 2-3.
+A commercially available 150-watt 24VDC Power Supply Mean Well P/N EPP-150-24 with AC input from 90 V to 264 V is shown in Figure 2-3.

-Figure 2-3: 125-watt, 24VDC Power Supply
+Figure 2-3: 50-watt 24VDC Power Supply Mean Well P/N EPP-150-24